Chas McCormick Player Props: Astros vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.18 team ERA ranks 14th among all MLB pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 14th among all league pitching staffs.

-- Brewers pitchers combine to give up 66 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Brewers rank 25th in baseball in home runs given up (66 total, 1.4 per game).

-- Rea makes the start for the Brewers, his seventh of the season.
-He is 0-3 with a 5.52 ERA and 25 strikeouts through 31 2/3 innings pitched.
+- Houser (0-0 with a 3.07 ERA and 11 strikeouts in 14 2/3 innings pitched) makes the start for the Brewers, his fourth of the season.

-- The right-hander last pitched on Sunday, May 14 against the Kansas City Royals, when he went 3 2/3 innings, allowing four earned runs while giving up six hits.
+- The righty last appeared on Friday against the Tampa Bay Rays, when he went six scoreless innings while giving up four hits.

-- The 32-year-old has put together a 5.52 ERA and 7.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .239 to opposing hitters.
+- In three games this season, the 30-year-old has an ERA of 3.07, with 6.7 strikeouts per nine innings.
+Opponents are hitting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.